 Lead Nurturing is the process of increasing a lead’s probability of converting into a sale or client.

 Now, if you’re here to learn, rather than to get a quick fix of an answer, let’s go a bit more into detail.

 Unlike lead generation, lead nurturing is a technique that gently reminds a lead of their interest in a service or product.
 Keeping contact between your business and a lead will build a relationship over time.
 The stronger the relationship, the higher the probability becomes of conversion.

 Imagine it like nurturing a plant.
 Sure, it can grow by itself.
 But sometimes they won’t survive on their own.
 So, what can you do?
 If the planted seed is the lead, and the fully-grown plant is the converted sale, how do we get the planted seed to that point?

 We nurture the lead.
 Just like we’d nurture the plant.

 But no. We’re not telling you to feed your leads and potential customers plant food.
 That may give your business a bit of an odd reputation…

 But if we’re not feeding our leads plant food, what do we do?

 What Are Some Examples of Lead Nurturing?

-The most common form of lead nurturing comes in the form of
+The most common form of lead nurturing comes in the form of emails.